bodhichristian/bodhichristian/README.md

 # Welcome

-Self-taught developer with a passion for design.
+👨🏻‍💻 Self-taught developer with a passion for design.
-Building apps for iOS, iPadOS, and macOS with Swift and SwiftUI.
+📱 Building apps for iOS, iPadOS, and macOS with SwiftUI.
-Learning to teach machines with Python.
+🐍 Learning to teach machines with Python.

 # Featured Apps